-The development will connect to the existing 11kV overhead line that supplies electricity to Aston Bay.
+The development will connect to the existing 11kV overhead line that crosses the site already and that supplies electricity to Aston Bay.
 The demand is estimated at 400KvA. iX Engineers has confirmed that no upgrading is required to the existing electrical network.

-Houses will be fitted each be with gas stoves, solar panels and LED lighting as part of the energy conservation methods to reduce demand on fossil fuels.
+Houses will be fitted each be with gas stoves, solar panels and LED lighting as part of the energy conservation methods to reduce demand on municipal supplies.